Mutual Funds Statistics & Facts

 7. The total net assets of US-registered mutual funds increased by over 200% between 2010 and 2020.

 Mutual funds statistics show that 2008 was a bad year for investors, with a low value of total asset allocation at $9.62 trillion after the previous year’s high of $12 trillion.
-In 2009, as the economy began recovering the value reached $11.11 trillion and nearly doubled a decade later reaching $21.29 trillion.
+In 2010, as the economy began recovering the value reached $11.83 trillion and increased by over a double a decade later reaching $23.9 trillion.

 8. 43% of total assets allocated to mutual funds in the US are invested in domestic equity funds.